 I really enjoy your site and your personal journey.
 You write about dividend reinvestment plans often and my question is: will you ever stop running those DRIPs and take the cash instead?
 You could likely be more strategic with your purchases (as cash builds up) as you well know.
 I mean, how many DRIPs are enough anyhow?

-Well, I’m likely going to stop some DRIPs in my taxable account rather soon (I did as of fall 2020) for the following key reasons:
+Well, I’m likely going to stop some DRIPs in my taxable account rather soon (if I don’t incorporate my blog) for the following key reasons:

 - I would like to start moving more non-registered money to our TFSAs in the coming years to shelter more tax.
 I wrote about that process and the considerations here – moving stocks or ETFs from your non-registered account to your TFSA.